ans-cloud/azure_service_catalogue/vm-with-monitoring-agent/readme.md

 As part of the deployment a new vNet and subnet are also deployed along with a Network Security Group and a Public IP address.

-This templatealso installs the Monitoring Agent extension and onboards the VM to a specified workspace.
+This template also installs the Monitoring Agent extension and onboards the VM to a specified workspace.